bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:18 AM CT, April 25</p>
+<p class="updated_time"> Latest data: 06:49 AM CT, April 25</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 1° **warmer** than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Today's high is 68°, which is 1° *colder* than yesterday.
+Tomorrow is expected to be 3° **warmer** than today.

 Currently:

-- 50°
+- 51°
-- Clear
+- Partly Cloudy
-- 95% humidity
+- 92% humidity
-- 7 mph wind
+- 8 mph wind
-- 0% cloud cover
+- 38% cloud cover
 - 28 AQI 🟩
 - 0.06 inches of rain in the past 24 hours